Blue Pool – Bermagui – Sapphire Coast NSW

-The constant battering of waves create and exciting swimming experience, along the ocean side of the pool.
+The constant battering of waves creates an exciting swimming experience, along with the ocean side of the pool.
 Next door there is a small wading pool, which is great for kids.
-Make sure you bring your googles, you’ll notice literally hundreds of fish that call the Blue Pool home.
+Make sure you bring your goggles, you’ll notice literally hundreds of fish that call the Blue Pool home.

 History of the Blue Pool – Bermagui

 1936 – Bermagui philanthropist Bill Dickinson (and local legend) initiated a project to develop the local natural swimming hole, Blue Hole into a good-sized, saltwater pool.

 1937 – Eric Spooner, the NSW Minister for Works and Local Government, offered an additional grant of 50 pounds for Bermagui’s headland drive and a grant of 200 pounds towards the cost of making improvements to the rock baths at Bermagui South.
 This was in the provision that local resident raises an extra 100 pounds.